-It is the recommendation of the City Manager that the City Council adopt Alternative #1.
-This action will approve the 2010-11 Annual Action Plan Program Projects in connection with the City's Community Development Block Grant Program, as required by the Department of Housing and Urban Development.
-This will also authorize staff to proceed with conducting public forums, preparing the Action Plan document for the 15-day public comment period, and setting May 11, 2010, as the date of the Public Hearing.
+The three programs being recommended for next year (Home Improvement Rehabilitation, Homebuyer Assistance, and Neighborhood Infrastructure Improvements) focus on the City Council's goal of strengthening our neighborhoods and are consistent with the priorities of the City's 2009-14 Consolidated Plan.
+Therefore, it is the recommendation of the City Manager that the City Council adopt Alternative #1, thereby approving the proposed 2011-12 Annual Action Plan Program Projects in connection with the City's Community Development Block Grant Program, as required by the Department of Housing and Urban Development.
+This alternative will also authorize staff to proceed with conducting public forums, preparing the Action Plan document for the 15-day public comment period, and setting May 10, 2011, as the date of the Public Hearing.